 If you'd like to visit Homer Ranch Preserve...

-Unless drought conditions prevent doing so, Homer Ranch will reopen November 1 on WEEKENDS ONLY, from sunrise to sunset.
+Unless drought conditions prevent doing so, Homer Ranch Preserve will reopen November 1 on WEEKENDS ONLY, from sunrise to sunset.
 Check this page for reopening updates.
-This SRT preserve is closed every summer due to fire danger.
+This SRT preserve closes every summer on June 1 due to fire danger.
+However, closure dates are subject to change based on conditions.

 Cost: Sequoia Riverlands Trust is a nonprofit organization that owns and manages six nature preserves, including Homer Ranch.
 It is our mission to keep these beautiful places open for the public.
 There is no fee to visit our preserves, but we do ask that you donate to help us keep these spaces for generations to come.